-Obese patients face increased risk of kidney damage after heart surgeryMay 24th, 2012 in Diseases, Conditions, Syndromes
+Obese patients face increased risk of kidney damage after heart surgeryMay 24, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Oxidative stress may put obese patients at increased risk of developing kidney damage after heart surgery, according to a study appearing in an upcoming issue of the Journal of the American Society of Nephrology (JASN).
 Effective antioxidants or other therapies that reduce oxidative stress might help lower this risk, particularly among obese patients.

 Acute kidney injury (AKI), an abrupt decline in kidney function, is an increasingly prevalent and potentially serious condition following major surgery.
 Sometimes AKI arises after heart surgery because the kidneys are deprived of normal blood flow during the procedure.

 To see if extra body weight puts patients at increased risk for developing AKI following heart surgery, Frederic Billings IV, MD (Vanderbilt University School of Medicine) and his colleagues evaluated information from 445 heart surgery patients, 112 of whom (25%) developed AKI.

 - Obese patients (body mass index, or BMI, ≥30 kg/m2) had an increased risk of developing AKI; specifically, a 26.5% increased risk per 5 kg/m2 increase in BMI.